chrispsn/mesh/README.md

 ## Known issues

 - Incomplete syntax support (eg spreads (`[...elements, "extra"]`); Maps and Sets; some functions)
-- Can't rename a name without it breaking other references in the file (Excel beats this hands down)
-- When editing in the formula bar, it should show the edits in the cell 'live', highlight input cells in the grid, and let you click on a cell to insert a reference
+- When editing in the formula bar, it should show the edits in the cell 'live', highlight input cells in the grid, and potentially show dependence/precedence arrows
 - Poor compatibility with standard data formats like CSV (I need to figure out how to integrate a CSV parser without compromising the ability to run Mesh files without Mesh)
 - Poor integration with Electron (such as menu items for New, Open, Save, Save As)
 - Poor JavaScript standard library (although in IE11 we can probably get access to `WorksheetFunction` via COM).